Define Your Target Keywords

 Your Business Name

 A very common mistake is to assume that the keyword you need to target is your own business name.
-For example, a business called "Nigel McGrath Furniture Limited" might spend all their effort making sure their website is the #1 result when their name is searched for.
+For example, a business called "Nigel McGrath Furniture Supplies" might spend all their effort making sure their website is the #1 result when their name is searched for.
 Once this is achieved they think the job is done.

-The problem is that, whilst this will be helpful for those customers who already know about you, it will not attract any new customers.
-If a searcher has never heard of your store (or can't remember your name), they will not search for "Nigel McGrath Furniture Limited".
+The problem is that, while this will be helpful for those customers who already know about you, it will not attract any new customers.
+If a searcher has never heard of your store (or can't remember your name), they will not search for "Nigel McGrath Furniture Supplies".
 They are going to search for more general terms such as "furniture", perhaps with the name of their city or the particular type of furniture they are looking for.

 Think like a potential customer who doesn't know you.
 Instead of targeting the keywords you would use to find your own website, find the keywords your potential customer will search for.